-The Peer Support Warmline is a free and confidential phone service provided by trained Peer Supporters.
-Peer Supporters have direct lived and living experience of mental health and/or substance use challenges, and can offer supportive helping conversations from the perspective of someone who has been there.
-The Warmline is a great choice if you are feeling lonely, isolated, anxious, or are in need of a friendly ear.
+The Peer Support Warm Line is a free and confidential phone service.
+It is provided by trained Peer Supporters.
+Peer Supporters are people who have experienced mental health and/or substance use challenges.
+They can offer supportive conversations from the perspective of someone who has been there.
+The Warm Line is a great choice if you're feeling lonely, isolated, or anxious.
+You can also reach out if you’re just in need of a friendly ear.

-Once you’re connected with a Peer Supporter, they’ll listen to what’s on your mind, provide information about mental health and substance use, and point you towards other helpful resources.
+Once you’re connected with a Peer Supporter, they’ll listen to what’s on your mind.
+They can give you information about mental health and substance use and point you towards other helpful resources.

 CAPSA: All People, All Pathways

-CAPSA’s All People All Pathway groups provide a safe and inclusive community of support for those who are questioning their relationship with substances.
-Meetings are currently held regularly over Zoom.
+CAPSA’s All People, All Pathway groups provide a safe and inclusive community of support for those who are questioning their relationship with substances.
+Meetings are held regularly over Zoom.

-The purpose of the groups is to provide a safe and aware environment for those seeking help to question their relationship with substances, free from stigma or discrimination.
-Meetings are facilitated by trained peers, and is inclusive of all individuals seeking increased health in their relationship with substances.
+These groups provide a safe and aware environment, free from stigma or discrimination.
+Meetings are facilitated by trained Peer Supporters, and are inclusive of all individuals who are seeking increased health in their relationship with substances.
 Their families, allies, and professionals are all welcome to attend as well.

-Togetherall’s peer-to-peer platform is a safe space to connect with others who are experiencing something similar, or who have been there before.
-Their boards are a place to anonymously chat about whatever’s on your mind, from mental health and substance use to everyday concerns.
+Togetherall’s peer-to-peer platform is a safe space to connect with others.
+Here, you can find people who are experiencing something similar or have been there before.
+The Togetherall boards are a place to anonymously chat about whatever’s on your mind.
+You can talk about anything from mental health to substance use to everyday concerns.

-You can also message with the Wall Guides, trained counsellors who are available 24/7.
+You can also message with the Wall Guides.
+They are trained counsellors who are available 24/7.

-In humanest’s Meet and Motivate Groups, you will find strength In numbers and never feel alone.
-Join others who, like you, are seeking to make changes in their lives.
-You’ll make like-minded friends, hear inspirational stories, find support in each other and share the journey.
+In humanest’s Meet and Motivate Groups, you will find strength in numbers and never feel alone.
+Join others who are also seeking to make changes in their lives.
+You’ll meet like-minded friends and hear inspirational stories.
+Here, you can find support in each other and share the journey.

-Therapist facilitated, but powered by people like you, each session will provide actionable insights and tips to help you make and sustain progress toward your goals.
+Groups are therapist facilitated, but powered by people like you.
+Each session provides actionable insights and tips to help you make and sustain progress toward your goals.